realgoatish/dars-steaks/markdowns/home-page/section-three/content.md

 We have vegan cheesesteaks so delicious and steak-like, it would fool even the meatiest of meat heads.

-We have not one, but *two* gluten-friendly roll options, including a gluten-friendly pretzel roll.
+We have a gluten-friendly roll option.

 We also have unique cheesesteak styles like The Hot Chester with Hot Cheetos, whiz, and banana peppers.